Rally of Brazil

-Rally Brazil was a rally racing event held in Brazil.
+Rally Brazil was a rallying event held in Brazil.
 Currently part of the South American Rally Championship (SARC), it has been incorporated into the World Rally Championship (WRC) calendar, in 1981 and 1982.

 The winners of the rally as a WRC stage

 Possible return to WRC

 Rally of Brazil ran as a candidate event in 2013, for a possible inclusion in the 2014 World Rally Championship calendar.
 But it did not return to WRC.